harshartz/react-ssr-techdome/CI_CD_Documentation.md

 4. Click the "Run workflow" button.
 5. Choose the branch (typically "master") and start the workflow.

-## Issue Encountered

-During the pipeline setup, a critical issue was encountered:

 ### Issue Description

-The pipeline successfully completes all stages, but the `index.html` file generation is not occurring as expected.
-As a DevOps engineer with limited React expertise, I suspect that this issue might be related to the code provided by the recruiter.
-Despite thorough troubleshooting and several attempts, I have not been able to resolve this issue.

-## Recruiter's Code
+The `index.html` file generation appears to be problematic.
+Despite multiple attempts at troubleshooting, the issue persists.
+It is important to note that my primary role is as a DevOps engineer, and my expertise is focused on infrastructure and automation rather than React development.
+My limited understanding of React may have influenced the troubleshooting process.

+### Suspected Causes

-I have provided my observations regarding the code sections that I suspect might be causing the issue, but my limited React knowledge makes it challenging to pinpoint the exact problem.
+While I have made observations about specific code sections that might be related to the issue, I suspect that a more in-depth analysis by a React expert is required to pinpoint the exact cause.

 ## Feedback Request

-I welcome feedback and assistance from the recruiter or reviewers, especially from React experts who can provide insights into resolving the `index.html` issue.
-Your guidance will be invaluable in addressing this problem effectively.
+I welcome feedback and guidance from the recruiter or any React experts who may be reviewing this assignment.
+Your expertise in React development would be invaluable in diagnosing and resolving the `index.html` issue effectively.

 ## Additional Notes